See disease from the inside — nuclear medicine & molecular imaging

 Advanced Precision Diagnostics.
 Utilizing state-of-the-art technology since 1954.

 Established in November 1957, our department is one of India's pioneering nuclear medicine centers.
-We were among the first to use radioactive iodine and radioactive gold for cancer diagnosis and treatment - even before the Atomic Energy Establishment began regular isotope supply in 1961.
-Our founder, Dr. V.M.
-Sivaramakrishnan, initiated groundbreaking research on radioisotopes and metabolic pathways.
-Today, we continue this legacy with state-of-the-art gamma cameras and advanced therapeutic nuclear medicine capabilities.
+We were among the first to use radioactive iodine and radioactive gold for cancer diagnosis and treatment - even before national isotope supply began in 1961.

 Your doctor refers you to our department.
 Our team reviews the request, selects the appropriate tracer (targeting glucose, PSMA receptors, somatostatin, etc.), and contacts you to confirm preparation instructions (fasting, medications to hold, hydration).